-To provide a comparison of the progress in reading English at the schools using the Jolly Phonics programme, 23 control groups sections were selected for the pilot.
+Experimental method with between group research designs was used in this study.
+To provide a comparison of the progress in reading English at the schools using the Jolly Phonics programme, six control groups sections were selected for the pilot.
 These control groups were not exposed to the Jolly Phonics programme as their teachers did not attend training and instead followed the existing methods used in teaching reading and writing.
-Each control and experimental group was selected from the same school to match the demographics, so there were 24 experimental and 23 control groups form 33 schools in total.
-In each of these experimental and control groups, a literacy assessment was undertaken at the beginning (baseline) and end (endline, which was taken after teachers have taught Jolly Phonics programme to their experimental group) with randomly selected pupils.
+Each control group and experimental group was selected from the same school to match the demographics, so there were 6 experimental and 6 control groups form 6 schools in total.
+In each of these experimental and control groups, a reading assessment was conducted at the beginning (baseline) and end (end-line, which was taken after teachers have taught Jolly Phonics programme to their experimental group) with randomly selected pupils.